uday7981/ATOP-auction-SMC/README.md

 6. Minimum increment

 # Key aspects for deploying Bidding function() :
-1 .Initially initiate the function bid()
+1. Initially initiate the function bid()
 2. A bid must be done before the auction ends
 3. It must be higher than the reserved price
 4. It must be higher than the previous bid price